 Spaced repetition (or as it’s more commonly known to memory psychologists, “spaced learning”) is one of the most powerful and flexible of all memory strategies.
+If you have knowledge to learn for your course, I would consider spaced learning to be a mandatory technique in your study strategy.

 We all forget things over time – that’s Ebbinghaus’ Forgetting Curve.
+Spaced repetition is the solution.

 It’s an easy principle to understand, but a surprisingly tricky one to actually put into practice well if you don’t know what you’re doing.